muratk5n/thirdwave/en/2015/08/temp-increase.md

 Berkeley

-The most basic plot Earth average temparature.
+The most basic plot will look at at Earth's average temparature.
 We use data from [Berkeley](http://berkeleyearth.org/data/), this data is as raw as its gets, we then average temparature from all regions, create a time series, then plot.

 ```python